frankois944/FirebaseKmpDemo/README.md

 > [!NOTE]
-> [Firebase for Kotlin](https://github.com/GitLiveApp/firebase-kotlin-sdk) is totally optional for iOS; you can directly use the Firebase library in Kotlin if you exported them to Kotlin.
+> [Firebase for Kotlin](https://github.com/GitLiveApp/firebase-kotlin-sdk) is totally optional for iOS; you can directly use the Firebase library in Kotlin if you export them to Kotlin.
 >
 >  Set [exportToKotlin = true](https://github.com/frankois944/FirebaseKmpDemo/blob/505fd0bf45b131621049d4f3489f150721e74bdd/composeApp/build.gradle.kts#L199C17-L204C19) and remove the GitLiveApp dependencies.